 In 2019 I was commissioned to build a 90 sq m. bungalow for Graham Horsely to as close to passivhaus standards as we can.
 So we do not do the whole PH software analysis of the design but we took the standards and applied them to our build.
-We were aware of u values we from the off were thinking of the problems of air tightness and thermal bridging.
+We were aware of “u-values”, from the off we were thinking of the problems of air tightness and thermal bridging.
 I am fairly certain that if someone was to examine the house we would be close to if not better than Passivhais standard.

 OK so what did we do?

 The bare bones of the construction were, we opted to build the house using an ISOquick reinforced raft instead of traditional footings.
-This system avoids the thermal bridging that occurs where the under-slab insulation meets normal walls.
+This system avoids the thermal bridging that occurs where the under-slab insulation meets the normal walls.
 On top of this raft we built the walls using Logix ICF blocks.
-These have 70 mm polystyrene on the inside a 150mm concrete core and then we chose the 200mm external insulation version to achieve our u value for the walls.
+These have 70 mm polystyrene on the inside a 150mm concrete core and then we chose the 200mm external insulation version to achieve our “u-value” for the walls.
 Doors and windows were the Green Building Store’s “Performance” range.
 The roof was traditional roof trusses by Minera Roof Trusses with Eco Slates nailed to the 18mm sarking board.
 The roof level was high for the ceiling height so we can build a false airtight ceiling to run the ducting plumbing and wiring above the suspended ceiling.
 The ventilation was provided by a P-KON 4 unit which also heated the hot water and supply air when needed using two air source heat pumps mounted in the intake and exhaust ducts.

-ISOquick insulated raft system is an interlocking polystyrene block system that provides the formwork for the concrete pour.
+ISOquick.
+An insulated raft system that is an interlocking polystyrene block system that provides the formwork for the concrete pour.
 The drawbacks to this system are a) Building Control officers may need a little convincing! b) it is labour intensive – not the laying of the blocks but the preparation of the ground below.
 You really want to get it absolutely level.
 Remember you have to get you services into the correct places at this stage.

 Green Building Store Performance windows.
 I’ve been using them whenever the occasion arises.
 My way of mounting the windows is to build a 12.5 mm plywood box around the window so I can hang the window out into the insulation line which is where you want the windows to be to avoid thermal bridging.

 P-KON 4.
-One of the new generation of MVHR units that not only provide the ventilation required if you build an air tight house but also can heat tow towel rails or 10 sq.m. of underfloor heating and heat the hot water and heat the supply air by using the two air source heat pumps incorporated in the unit.
+One of the new generation of MVHR units that not only provide the ventilation required if you build an air tight house and heat the hot water but also provides heat to the house: up to two towel rails or 10 sq.m. of underfloor heating and heat the supply air by using the two air source heat pumps incorporated in the unit.